 There’s no doubt that choosing the right school is one of the most important decisions a parent will make.
 Because of this, many parents will shortlist several schools in their local area for consideration.
 They will pore over each school’s website, attend tours and decide whether the school will be the best fit for their child.

 So, how can you ensure that your school remains top-of-mind throughout the school selection process?
 The answer is simple: it all comes down to creating meaningful connections with your prospective parents.
 This means tailoring your messages to meet these prospective parents’ needs, motivations, and interests in all of your marketing efforts.

 Taking a ‘one size fits all’ approach to your marketing strategy is a surefire way to guarantee that your school’s marketing efforts go unnoticed.
-Enter, marketing personas: your secret weapon to help you personalize your messages at scale.
+Enter, marketing personas: your secret weapon to help you personalise your messages at scale.

 Personas are fictional character profiles representing specific audience segments that interact with your school.
 The more detailed your personas, the easier it is to tailor your messages to meet their needs.

 Buffer calls personas the foundation for building your marketing house because they should influence all aspects of your strategy, including:

 If you’ve never drawn up marketing personas before, you may not know where to start.
 Don’t worry — we’ve got you covered!
 Here’s everything you need to know.

 To create your personas, you will need to draw on a wide range of demographic and psychographic information from your school families.
 You can pull this information from databases such as your school customer relationship manager (CRM), or your Google Analytics data.
 You’ll be looking for details such as: